Sorry, you need to enable JavaScript to visit this website.

 Main concepts

-The Law 45/2015 also classifies voluntary work according to different action areas: social, international cooperation, environmental, cultural, sport, educational, socio-sanitary, communitarian, civil protection and emergency volunteering.
+The law also outlines a wide range of volunteering fields, including: social, international cooperation, environmental, cultural, sport, educational, socio-sanitary, community development, civil protection and emergency volunteering.

-Other definitions of volunteering come from the Spanish Volunteer Platform (Plataforma de Voluntariado de España) that has produced the following definition of volunteer work: “That organised activity developed within a non-profit organisation by people who, out of altruism and solidarity, participate with people and social reality, facing situations of violation, deprivation or lack of rights or opportunities in order to achieve a better quality of life and a greater cohesion and social justice as an expression of organised active citizenship”.
+The Spanish Volunteer Platform (Plataforma de Voluntariado de España) further defines volunteering as an “organised activity developed within a non-profit organisation by people who, out of altruism and solidarity, participate with people and social reality, facing situations of violation, deprivation or lack of rights or opportunities in order to achieve a better quality of life and a greater cohesion and social justice as an expression of organised active citizenship”.